iamsayan/wp-last-modified-info/README.md

 #### Does this plugin support all custom post types? ####

-Yes, this plugin supports all typs of custom posts.
+Yes, this plugin supports all types of custom posts.

 #### How to customize last modified text style? ####